 - Impressions: This describes the healthcare provider's conclusions based on the information provided.
 Impressions may include the severity of the patient's condition or the likelihood of certain diagnoses.

 - Plan for further testing: If additional tests are needed to confirm the diagnosis, the healthcare provider may outline a plan for further testing or a referral to a specialist.

 - Prognosis details the healthcare provider's assessment of the patient's expected outcome or course of treatment.

-By recording the healthcare provider's assessment of the patient's condition, the SOAP note records the patient's progress over time.
+The SOAP note records the patient's progress over time by recording the healthcare provider's assessment of the patient's condition.
 This information is then communicated to other healthcare providers involved in the patient's care, such as consulting physicians or specialists.
 Consequently, continuity of care is guaranteed.

 This section shows the plan of action.
 Here are some examples of the type of information that may be included in the plan section: